keptn-sandbox/k6-service/docs/k6-jes-example/README.md

 ![Success Trigger](./images/success_trigger.png)

-### K6-Pass Service
+### K6 Execution Logs

 The `microserviceA` service will execute with a `zero exit code`, therefore it will be finished successfully.
-We can view the logs given by k6 run command.
+We can view the logs given by the k6 run command.

 ![K6 Pass](./images/k6_pass.png)